 At the heart of these processes is a robust framework of accountability.
 HSBC operates a system of personal credit authorities, not credit committee structures.
+However, the Bank has set up a Risk Management Meeting (RMM) comprising all the members of the Asset Liability Committee (ALCO) and other risk related function heads to manage various risks within the Bank including credit risk.
 Relationship Managers are held accountable for both the profitability and growth of their loan portfolios as well as the losses that may arise within them.

-The Bank has a separate Risk Department which looks after the loan review mechanism and also helps in ensuring credit compliance with the post-sanction processes/ procedures laid down by the Bank from time to time.
+The Bank also has established a separate Risk Department which looks after the loan review mechanism and also helps in ensuring credit compliance with the post-sanction processes/ procedures laid down by the Bank from time to time.
 This involves taking up independent account-specific reviews of individual credit exposures as per the approved lending guideline.
 The Risk department also monitors various credit concentration limits.
 The Bank has in place a risk grading system for analysing the risk associated with credit.
 The parameters for risk grading customers include financial condition and performance, quality of disclosures and management, facility structure, collateral and country risk assessment where necessary.
 Maximum funded counterparty/group exposures are limited to 15% of the Bank's capital base as stipulated by Bangladesh Bank.
 Where a higher limit is required for projects of national importance, prior approval of Bangladesh Bank is obtained.